-Delicious, crunchy flautas filled with shredded chicken (shredded beef works too), salsa, cheese, green chiles and more!
-They can be fried, air fried or even baked to be a delicious and easy dinner idea or appetizer.
+Delicious, crunchy chicken flautas are filled with shredded chicken, salsa, cheese, and more!
+They can be fried, air fried, or even baked!

 What’s the difference?
 I had to admit that even I wasn’t 100% sure.

 Come to find out, it means different things based on where you live.
 Usually, Taquitos are rolled tacos (filled with meat, cheese, and more) using corn tortillas.